 LSM-1 Class Landing Ship Medium:

-• During World War II LSM-20 was assigned to the Asiatic-Pacific Theater and participated in the:
+• During World War II LSM-20 was assigned to the Asiatic-Pacific Theater and participated in the in the following campaign:

 • Final Disposition, sunk, 5 December 1944, after being hit by a Japanese Kamikaze plane in Surigao Strait, P.I.